Digital Transformation Stories: How Pfizer and Halifax Health Foster Innovations in Healthcare

 The clinical trials, scheduled for 2019, were cancelled due to low enrollment.
 Despite that, the project allowed Pfizer to use this experience in their future undertakings and help other companies learn from their experience.
 Plus, remote/virtual trials remain a promising opportunity in the increasingly digitalized healthcare and pharma industry.

 As many other companies, Pfizer is also involved in a number of outside research initiatives.
-For example, Project Catalyst, initiated by AARP in cooperation with Pfizer, UnitedHealthcare, and Georgia Tech, aims at promoting consumer-friendly innovation with the major focus on elderly users.
+For example, Project Catalyst, initiated by AARP in cooperation with Pfizer, UnitedHealthcare, and Georgia Tech, researches how 50-plus consumers use and evaluate the design and functionality of new health-tech products.
+In one of the latest studies, family caregivers were testing personal emergency response systems (PERS), home care aide hiring, and care coordination platforms for up to six weeks.
+You can read about brief findings here.

 Halifax Health: Investing in Reliability and Efficiency

 Halifax Health is one of the leading healthcare providers in Florida, operating 20+ physical locations and serving over 120,000 emergency room patients annually.
 Founded in 1928, the organization was crippled with outdated IT infrastructure and its limited capacity.
 Thus, the company decided to start its digital transformation with a complete legacy systems modernization.
 As a result, Halifax Health migrated 95 percent of its 200 physical servers to the cloud.
-The company currently operates over 700 virtual servers.
+The company was operating over 700 virtual servers as for 2017.

 As Tom Stafford, Vice President and CIO at Halifax Health, has stated, “The most important thing we did in the past five years is standardize everything so we have consistency throughout the organization.
 It allows us to support a large base of users with fewer resources.
 So even though we have 700 servers, we only need two team members to support them, because every server is exactly the same.”